 And it helps new reps get up to speed faster.
 Here's one we've used here at Close:

 It can be hard to strike the right balance between relying on a script and giving your reps flexibility.
 But with some practice, you’ll find what works for your team.
 And in the end, you’ll support your sales reps' individual performance and strengths.

 Still not sure if (or how) you should be using an outbound script?
 Check out our article, “Should you use a sales script?” for more information on how we do it here at Close.

 5. Automate Outbound Sales as Much as Possible

 Outbound sales automation can’t replace sales reps but can help them do their jobs faster and more efficiently.
 Here are just a few ways automation can help you sell more:

-- Email sequences: Reach out and follow up without any intervention
+- Email workflows: Reach out and follow up without any intervention

 - Auto-dialing: Keeps reps on the phone with available customers

 - CRMs: Automatically add contact history to customer entries and see who reached out last.

 - Research Tools: Find available contact info online and populate the CRM (we like Clearbit for this task)

 - Automated voicemail tools: Save reps time and effort on leaving messages

 If it’s a repeated, procedural process, you can automate it.
 And when the average sales rep only spends 37 percent of their time selling, those automation efforts can improve sales metrics--and your bottom line.